ishaanam/wallet-fingerprinting/fingerprinting.md

     - is the tx version set to 2 as a default, or only when needed?
 - anti-fee-sniping
 - input types
-    - support for certain oppcodes and certain spending types
+    - support for certain opcodes and certain spending types
 - output types
     - support for certain address/script types